kingjinho/android_notes/Splash-Screen/README.md

         - Animated Vector Drawable(AVD) format
         - AVD should be four times the size of an adaptive icon
         - Not exceeding 1000ms on phones

+# Customize Splash Screen
+- Default behavior
+    - Splash screen uses `windowBackground` of app theme if it's a single color and the launcher icon
+- How to customize?
+    - By adding attributes to the app theme
+- What can be customized?
+    1. appearance with theme attributes
+    2. Splash screen stays longer
+    3. Animation of dismissing the splash screen

+- How to customize Splash Screen?
+    - Android 12 or higher

+    - Android 11 or lower

 # FYI
 - User perceived startup time is less with animated splash screen